Page 1 of 4

 A typical example of a news update, from the Boston Independent Chronicle

-Occasionally the accounts were expanded and given considerable importance/prominence in published form.
+Occasionally the accounts were expanded and given considerable conspicuous prominence in published form.
 In 1806 Matthew Carey included a paragraph about Lewis and Clark in his thirteen-page addendum to the American edition of John Newbery's venerable Compendious History of the World, which first appeared in London in 1763.
-Although brief, Carey’s account of the expedition glorified the promise of the expedition, and gave early hints of American entitlement to the land of North America.
-This entitlement was so prevalent that it was eventually given the formal name in 1845 by a Democratic Party journalist, John L. O'Sullivan.
+Although brief, Carey’s account of the expedition glorified the promise of the expedition, and gave early hints of American entitlement to the far western territory of North America.
+This entitlement was so prevalent that it was eventually given the formal name, "Manifest Destiny," in 1845 by a Democratic Party journalist, John L. O'Sullivan.

 Mezzotint by John Sartain,

 from a portrait by John Neagle.